-TESTIMONY ON 20-H 7101, RELATING TO STATE AFFAIRS AND GOVERNMENT - STATEWIDE PUBLIC SAFETY COMPUTER AIDED DISPATCH RECORDS MANAGEMENT SYSTEM January 22, 2020
+TESTIMONY ON 21-S 59, RELATING TO STATE AFFAIRS AND GOVERNMENT - STATEWIDE PUBLIC SAFETY COMPUTER AIDED DISPATCH RECORDS MANAGEMENT SYSTEM March 1, 2021

-H-7101 would allow the Rhode Island State Police to develop a statewide records management system.
-Although the ACLU has a general concern any time the government creates a large database of personal information, we recognize the interjurisdictional gaps in information among police departments that have generated this proposal, and we are pleased that Section §42-28.10-5 (page 2, line 31- page 3, line 7) of the bill notes that privacy and civil liberties protections must be prioritized in the usage of this system.
+S-59 would allow the Rhode Island State Police to develop a statewide records management system.
+Although the ACLU has a general concern any time the government creates a large database of personal information, we recognize the interjurisdictional gaps in information among police departments that have generated this proposal, and we are pleased that Section §42-28.10-5 (page 2, line 30) of the bill notes that privacy and civil liberties protections must be prioritized in the usage of this system.

-In particular, that section's limits on access to, and dissemination of, information in the system; its requirement for the timely destruction of information; and its mandate for enactment of a privacy policy are all important safeguards that we applaud.
-Our comments are therefore not aimed at the bill's concept, but rather at suggesting amendments to better ensure the inclusion of those protections in the system.
+More precisely, that section's limits on access to, and dissemination of, information in the system, its requirement for the timely destruction of information, and its mandate for enactment of a privacy policy are all important safeguards that we applaud.
+Our comments are therefore not aimed at the bill's concept, but rather at urging the adoption of amendments that codify the inclusion of some explicit protections in the system.